WiIIiam278/HuskClaims/docs/API.md

 public class HuskClaimsAPIHook {

-    private final BukkitHuskClaimsAPI huskSyncAPI;
+    private final BukkitHuskClaimsAPI huskClaimsAPI;

     public HuskClaimsAPIHook() {
-        this.huskSyncAPI = BukkitHuskClaimsAPI.getInstance(); // Or, HuskClaimsAPI.getInstance() for the common API
+        this.huskClaimsAPI = BukkitHuskClaimsAPI.getInstance(); // Or, HuskClaimsAPI.getInstance() for the common API
     }

 }